tearflake/symbolverse/docs/symbolverse.md

 )
 ```

-In our case, variable name is `Name`.
-By convention, we write variables with uppercase first letter, but this is not necessary.
-When we pass `(greet human)` as input to this example, we get `(hello human)` as an output.
+In our case, variable name is `Name`, as stated in the `VAR` section.
+The first character of every variable name is meaningful to *Symbolverse*.
+It stands for atomic value if it is lower case, and it stands for atomic or compound value if it is upper case.
+The variable will match its contents only if all the content atoms match the same amount of escape characters noted by the variable appearance.
+To return to our example, when we pass `(greet human)` as an input, we get `(hello human)` as an output.

 ##### set of rules